 Students enrolled in courses for credit are expected to complete all coursework on time.
 Students who do not complete a course by the end of a term may receive one of the following noncompletion grades.
 Noncompletion grades may affect academic standing.
-Candidates and potential candidates for degree and diploma programs should check their individual program requirements.
+Potential and admitted degree candidates and premedical program students should check their individual program requirements.

 - *** is an interim grade notation assigned by the Registrar’s Office to students with cases pending before the Administrative Board.

 - DE (distance exam) is an interim grade assigned by the Registrar’s Office to distance students whose final grades are not available when grades are posted online.
 The grade is changed when the instructor submits the final grade.

 - EXD (excluded from course) is a permanent final grade assigned to credit and noncredit students who are no longer permitted to continue in a course.
 An EXD grade is equivalent to a failing grade and does not result in any tuition refund.